Benuttym/Benuttym/README.md

 - 👋 Hi, I’m @Benuttym
-- 👀 I’m interested in becoming a creative designer in the future.
+- 👀 I’m interested in becoming a front-end developer in the future.
-- 🌱 I’m currently learning how to code with SheCodes and I'm at the beginning of my journey!
+- 🌱 I’m currently learning how to code with SheCodes :)

 <!---
 Benuttym/Benuttym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.